newrelic/terraform-provider-newrelic/website/docs/d/entity.html.markdown

   type   = "APPLICATION"
 }
 ```
 However, in order to cater to scenarios in which it could be necessary to retrieve an entity belonging to a subaccount using the account ID and API Key of the parent account (for instance, when entities with identical names are present in both the parent account and subaccounts, since matching entities from subaccounts too are returned by NerdGraph), the `account_id` attribute of this data source may be availed.
-This ensures that the account ID in the configuration of the provider, used to filter entities returned by the API is now overridden by the `account_id` specified in the configuration; i.e., in the below example, the data source would now return an entity matching the specified `name`, belonging to the account with `account_id`.
+This ensures that the account ID in the configuration of the provider, used to filter entities returned by the API is now overridden by the `account_id` specified in the configuration; i.e., in the below example, the data source would now return an entity matching the specified `name`, belonging to the account with the ID `account_id`.
 ```hcl
 # The entity returned by this configuration, unlike in
 # the above example, would have to belong to the account_id